When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Theoretical framework for traditional indemnity and parametric insurance

 Under the expectation premium principle, where the premium loading is proportional to expected loss, classical results imply that the deductible structure $\Ben{d}{N,Y_1,\dots,Y_N,d}$ is optimal under expected-utility maximization; see \citet{Bor69,Arr74}.
 Our goal is to revisit this benchmark in settings motivated by catastrophic household risks, where the traditional paradigm is strained by affordability, availability, and operational frictions.

 The key economic motivation is that indemnity insurance is typically priced and designed to cover (or at least credibly underwrite) the full underlying loss distribution.
 When full cover becomes unaffordable, the main actuarial lever to reduce the premium is to increase the deductible—often to levels that are difficult to interpret as meaningful household protection (a mechanism we will illustrate numerically).
 By contrast, parametric insurance is naturally scalable: the insured can purchase a modest layer of per-event protection $k$ at a correspondingly modest premium, and the benefit can be paid quickly upon verification of the trigger, without requiring the household to incur a huge out-of-pocket loss before receiving any payment.
+Unlike much of the existing literature on index insurance, which takes partial coverage as given, we explicitly compare how partial coverage is achieved under indemnity versus parametric designs, and show that the two scaling mechanisms have fundamentally different welfare implications.

 This paper, therefore, investigates whether and when parametric insurance can be optimal (or welfare-improving) once realistic frictions and constraints are introduced.
 Concretely, we allow for (i) differences in operational and settlement frictions summarized by fixed-cost terms $\gamma_d$ and $\gamma_p$; (ii) potentially different loadings $\theta_d$ and $\theta_p$ reflecting different capital requirements and severity-risk exposures; and (iii) explicit premium budget constraints that may bind for households in high-risk regions.
 Finally, the question is timely in light of emerging policy discussions around parametric home insurance for catastrophic perils.
 For example, in some jurisdictions \citep[e.g.\ Australia; see][]{JaMeMa24} there are calls for the introduction of parametric home insurance for catastrophic risks such as floods, cyclones, or bushfires.
 The subsequent sections analyze these mechanisms theoretically and numerically.